 Take That: Newman isn't shy about giving unflattering portrayals to real-life personages he doesn't care for.
 Hanns Heinz Ewers, Field Marshal Douglas Haig, and Enoch Powell are seen in a particularly bad light.

 Token Good Teammate: Kostaki alone of the Carpathian Guard displays decency and empathy.
-He is cordial to and respects Mackenzie, a warm policeman, while disapproving of his peers cruel Von Klatka, blusterer Iorga and arrogant Hentzau.
+He is cordial to and respects Mackenzie, a warm policeman, while disapproving of many of his peers: cruel Von Klatka, blusterer Iorga and arrogant Hentzau.
 He also shows sympathy for his Christian opponents, having once fought a holy war himself, and respects Genevieve appropriately unlike the rest of the Guard.
 He'll still follow Dracula's orders and hold up his regime, but he'll resent some of its less ethical behavior.

 '20s Bob Haircut: "Vampire Romance", set in 1923, begins with Genevieve getting a bob as part of fitting in to the new era.
 (The chapter title, "Genevieve Bobs Her Hair", is a shout-out to F. Scott Fitzgerald's short story "Bernice Bobs Her Hair".)